ivanmirandastavenuiter/kontollarte-app-mvc-php-bootstrap/README.md

 * __Messages__: king category.
 It complies the objective which the app was thought for.
 It launches first a query to bring user stored galleries and offer them as possible contacts, organising them in checkboxes, so the user can tick them.
 A text area is displayed to gather message information.
 To implement mail function, a simple and famous library has been chosen: PHP Mailer.

+## Important features

+* Login: controls user introduce right credentials.
+Otherwise access won't be allowed and a modal will pop up indicating it.

+* Register: errors are dynamically created if a name, surname or email are reapeated and already detected in the system.
+It also includes a reset button that clears all input data.
+In case of normal flow, info is preserved.

+* Shows page: slider with images loaded from the API or database, depending on database content.
+Info about the events is injected on the panels.

+* Account page: gives the user the option to modify his data.
+It also controls if there's a conflict with another users profile.

+* Galleries: extracts personal galleries from database that are saved in specific user profile.
+A number of random galleries is shown and a button to execute an ajax requests allows the page to be filled with new galleries.

+* Paintings: permits the user upload images.
+A lot of security measures are implemented to avoid errors: size, format, empty parameters.
+Reloading is also arranged through ajax.

+* Messages: it follows the same mechanism as galleries loading the data from database.
+It dynamically changes depending on the content extracted.
+If no entries are brought, a div informing is displayed.
+Messages preview is launched once confirm button is pressed, containing accurate info about the process.
+Paintings will be shown with their respective checkboxes to attach them as content in the email.
+Finally, stmp sending is executed and saved on database.

 ## Database structure

 Firstly, you can check a brief and graphic summary about database organisation: